chris-konrad/sensorbike/README.md

 - Apply an Unscented Kalman Filter to the trajectory data to ensure consistency of GNSS and OBU data.

 > [!tip]
-> The loaded data is made available as a `Track` object from the `trajdatamanager` toolbox.
+> The loaded data is made available as a `Track` object from the [`trajdatamanager`](https://github.com/chris-konrad/trajdatamanager) toolbox.
 [This toolbox] enables easy highlevel trajectory operations like cropping, spatial filltering, subsampling, and plotting while supporting full `datetime.datetime` timestamps.
 However, it is still under development and doesn't have great documentation.
 If you prefer not to use the toolbox, get the data from the Track object as a dict `Track.to_dict()` or access the data array directly at `Track.data`.
 To retrieve individual features, Track objects can be accessed like a dictionary `Track['feature_name']`.
+Deconding CAN files to csv can be done without the [`trajdatamanager`](https://github.com/chris-konrad/trajdatamanager) dependency using only this packages `canbus` module.

 ## Installation

 Install the package and it's dependencies.
 Refer to `pyproject.toml` for an overview of the dependencies.

-1. Install `trajdatamanager`.
-See the its repository for installation instructions.
+1. Install [`trajdatamanager`](https://github.com/chris-konrad/trajdatamanager).
+See the repository for installation instructions.
+This is only required if you use the `bikedata` module.
+If you only want to decode CAN logs, you may skip this step.

 2. Clone this repository.